discordeno/discordeno/website/docs/examples/reactionroles.md

 }
 ```

-And now with the desired properties, in the `src/index.ts` we need just a few lines:
+And now let's add the desired properties.
+In the `src/index.ts` we need just a few lines:

 ```ts
 // REST OF YOUR CODE